randybias/cloudscaling.com/blog/openstack/_posts/2016-05-10-you-are-locked-in-deal-with-it.markdown

 - retraining and skillset differences
 - potential issues with your legal team[1]

 And that isn't even a complete list.
 The reality of the situation is that you're just as locked in to open source as anything else.
 "Wait," you might say, "at least I'm less locked in!", which is true in a way, but it still confuses things, because you don't really care about being locked in.
-Locked in is a codeword for something else: "retaining control."
+"Locked in" is a codeword for something else: "giving the vendor control."

 How do you retain control?

-**Reducing switching costs.**
+**By reducing switching costs.**

+It must be possible to switch to a new system/product/platform and this is why open source can seem like a compelling solution.

 # Switching Cost Reduction: The True Lever We All Need

 Whether you're EMC or another business, what you're looking for in open source isn't really no lock-in, it's reducing switching costs.
 Open source at least gives you the option of switching.
 It's hard (per my examples above), but doable.
 Being doable means you have a big lever you can use against the vendors who support you.
 It means you get to invert the relationship between buyer and vendor such the buyer has the power, as it should be.
-This is similar to what Apple did in [inverting the power dynamics with the carriers](https://archive.wired.com/gadgets/wireless/magazine/16-02/ff_iphone?currentPage=all)   It's also similar to what the [Open Compute Project](http://opencompute.org) hopes to achieve.
+This is similar to what Apple did in [inverting the power dynamics with the carriers](https://archive.wired.com/gadgets/wireless/magazine/16-02/ff_iphone?currentPage=all).
+It's also similar to what the [Open Compute Project](http://opencompute.org) hopes to achieve.

 In fact, this is fundamentally at the heart of what is necessary for your business to succeed in the future: *being able to fire your vendor*.